-Besides offering a lower cost and more efficient and flexible operation when being used for traditional exploration applications, the system is increasingly used in a reservoir monitoring environment.
+Besides lower cost and more efficient and flexible operation for traditional exploration applications, the system is increasingly used for other applications including reservoir monitoring environment.
 The following examples illustrate the system capabilities and approach for reservoir monitoring.

 4.1 Establishing monitoring system characteristics